Bjorn-de-Kruijf/Bjorn-de-Kruijf/README.md

 ## Hi there 👋
+## Welcome to my profile

+Some information about me:

+🏠 The Netherlands
+🎓 Obtaining PhD in Lifelong Learning and the labour market @University of Groningen 🎓 MSc Economics @university of Groningen
+🎓 MSc Philosophy, Politics & Economics @university of Groningen ⌨️ Stata & R

 <!--
 **Bjorn-de-Kruijf/Bjorn-de-Kruijf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.